Naval flight officer: Intermediate

-Advanced maritime command and control
+Maritime Command and Control (MC2)

-After primary, students who have selected E-2s or land-based maritime aviation (P-3, P-8, EP-3, E-6) check into VT-4 for advanced maritime command and control (MC2) training.
+After primary, students who have selected E-2, P-8 or E-6s check into VT-4 for Maritime Command and Control (MC2) training.
 The MC2 program was developed to allow SNFOs to receive advanced platform-specific training while still at NAS Pensacola, and to receive their wings before progressing to their respective fleet replacement squadron (FRS) for training in their ultimate operational combat aircraft.
 All MC2 training is conducted in the Multi-Crew Simulator (MCS), a new simulator system that allows students to train independently, as a single-ship crew, or as a multi-ship mission.
-MC2 training has two phases: Core and Strand.
+MC2 training has two phases: Intermediate and Advanced.
+Advanced phases are specific to the selected platform and consist of Advanced Maritime Patrol and Reconnaissance (P-8A Poseidon), Advanced Strategic Command and Control (E-6B Mercury) and Advanced Airborne Command and Control (E-2 Hawkeye).

-Core
+MC2 Intermediate

-SNFOs begin MC2 training in the "core" syllabus.
-These classes include a combination of SNFOs who are E-2C/D selectees and land-based maritime selectees.
+SNFOs begin MC2 training in the MC2 Intermediate syllabus.
+These classes include a combination of SNFOs who selected "big wing" aviation out of VT-10 Primary training.
 Training in this phase builds upon the instrument training from Primary and includes: